MUSI 322 | Wednesdays, 12:15-1:05pm | Prof. Stephen Versaevel

 The MSU world music ensemble called Gamelan Sekar Gunung [Mountain Flower Gamelan] is a percussion orchestra made up of over 20 native Bali instruments built especially for Montana State by the master gamelan builder, Pandé Madé Gableran, including metalophones (xylophone-like), gongs, suling flutes, drums, cymbals, and angklung (bamboo shakers).
 The orchestra is of the type called Gamelan Angklung, used originally in temple music.

 Other ensembles available to MSU percussionists include the two wind bands, MSU Symphony Orchestra and Chamber Orchestra, two jazz ensembles and jazz combos, and the MSU Pep Band.
-More information can be found here.
+Read more about the emsembles at MSU.

 Thank you for your interest in the Montana State University Percussion Program!
 Below you will find a list of steps you should take when preparing for your audition for the MSU Music Department.
 If you have any questions regarding the audition processes that are not answered below, feel free to email Professor Stephen Versaevel.

 - Go to the Montana State University Music Department’s website and follow the directions for applying to the university, registering for an audition date, and inquiring about music scholarships.

 - Select and prepare music that will demonstrate your proficiency on at least two of

 the following instruments: snare drum (concert and/or rudimental), keyboards (marimba,